ddinu/observable/README.rst

 Quick start
 -----------

-The library is header-only and has no dependencies; copy the ``include/observable`` directory into your include path and you're set.
+The library is header-only and has no dependencies; add the ``observable/include`` directory to your include path and you're set.

 Example: